 Yes, these markers can be used on glass.
 However, their effect on glass can vary.
 Some whiteboard markers tend to leave residues on glass.
 There are dry erase and wet erase markers out there.
 The dry erase ones can be removed with the use of an erase while the wet erase ones need to be dampened first before the ink will come off.

 For glass, it is better to look for those that are intended for use on non-porous surfaces.
-If it works on surfaces like mirrors and windows, it can work on glass.
+If it works on surfaces like windows and mirrors, it can work on glass.

 Can Sharpie Be Removed from Glass?